African-American culture: Sports and recreation

 Baseball used to be a major sport among African Americans; however, basketball (particularly streetball) has replaced it to a substantial extent in recent decades.

 Black athletes have achieved disproportionate success in some sports, and at the professional level, they constitute the majority of NFL and NBA athletes.

 African Americans played a significant role in desegregating American society through sports.
 For example, baseball was segregated in the aftermath of the Civil War until Jackie Robinson broke the MLB color line in 1947.
 In modern times, sports have been pursued by the poorer sections of the community as a way out of economic struggle.

 Games

 Card games such as bid whist, spades, tonk, pitty-pat, and rummy are traditionally enjoyed by African Americans at familial gatherings.
-"Talkin' the board" is not allowed in any game.
+"Talkin' the board", or illegally providing one's partner with hidden information, is not allowed in any game.

 Hand games that trickled from Africa are also prominent in Black American culture.
 Double This, Double That, Mama Mama Can't You See, Slide Baby, Miss Mary Mack, Down, Down Baby, Rockin' Robin (Tweet), Down by the Banks of the Hanky Panky, and Shame, Shame, Shame are kinesthetic games enjoyed predominantly by young Black girls.